shaisachs/BikeTheT/README.md

 # BikeTheT

-API which tells you if you can take your bike on the T:
+API which tells you if you can take your bike on the T.

+## Commuter Rail

 ```
 GET /api/commuterRailTrains/{trainNum}